MathWorks Test Results Database (TRDB)

 The Test Results Database (TRDB) is a key internal app used by 1500+ members of the MathWorks development organization to review and investigate failures in automated software tests.
 The area is complex and technical and involves many concepts unique to MathWorks' build and test environment.

 The core UI had remained unchanged for many years and users were campaigning for major improvements.
 In addition, the user demographics were changing rapidly.
-Originally, the UI had mostly been used by Release Engineers--daily users with significant domain expertise who had time and motivation to learn the quirks of the UI.
+Originally, the UI had mostly been used by a team of expert users.
+As the development organization grew, developers were taking over some of these responsibilities.
+They typically used TRDB once every 4-5 weeks on a rotation and had plenty of time to forget the UI in between.

 When I came on board the team was starting a major project to redesign and rearchitect the major functions of the app.
 Our challenge: design a TRDB 2.0 that would be intuitive enough for occasional users, while not losing ground for the power users.